 If you want your genome sequencing to be clinical-grade, make sure it’s 30x.

-Our Ultimate Genome Sequencing service combines 30x clinical-grade sequencing with our advanced bioinformatics data processing and analysis.
+Our Whole Genome Sequencing service combines 30x clinical-grade sequencing with our advanced bioinformatics data processing and analysis.
 It’s truly the ultimate genetic test that’s available.

 As many people are purchasing 0.4x WGS from companies such as Nebula Genomics, we’ve started to receive a lot of questions about it.
-Sequencing.com’s bioinformatics team has also spent a lot of time working with actual data from 0.4x sequencing and what they’ve discovered is amazing.
+Sequencing.com’s bioinformatics team has also spent a lot of time working with actual data from 0.4x sequencing.

 Let’s first understand what 0.4x means.
 If genome sequencing is only 0.4x, this means that the entire genome is sequenced less than a single time.
 This means that theoretically, genome sequencing data from 0.4x WGS may contain a lot of gaps in the data.

 Our bioinformatics team was initially reluctant to work with data obtained from 0.4x genome sequencing because it is a fairly new concept and they were unsure of the data quality.
-To their surprise, the genome sequencing provided by Nebula Genomics’ 0.4x WGS was excellent!
+After analyzing the data from 0.4x, including the imputation enhancement applied to the data, our bioinformatics experts determined that 0.4x WGS was not appropriate for health-related analysis.

 Both 30x and 0.4x sequencing can be used to generate data that can be used for many purposes.

-30x is generally preferred when a person is sick.
+30x is generally preferred if the data is going to be used for health or wellness purposes.
 For example, 30x is appropriate when a person with a serious yet unknown illness, such as a baby, may have a rare disease.
+It’s also most appropriate for determining a person’s genetic risk of a disease.

-0.4x is generally preferred when a person is healthy.
-For example, 0.4x is appropriate for people who are interested in having their genome sequenced and using the data to improve their health and wellness as well as for ancestry and self-discovery.
+0.4x is generally preferred for recreational purposes, such as to learn about genealogy.
+For example, 0.4x is appropriate for people who are interested in having their genome sequenced and using the data to learn about their ancestry.

-We include 30x WGS with our new Ultimate Genome Sequencing service.
+We include 30x WGS with our whole genome sequencing services.
 Instead of just 30x whole genome sequencing, our unique service combines the sequencing with advanced bioinformatics analysis as well as several of our top DNA health apps and reports.
 It’s an amazing value that provides you with 100% of your genome and clear solutions for better health.

-Ultimate Genome Sequencing includes our Privacy First commitment, which ensures your data is kept confidential and is never sold or shared with anyone.
+Our Whole Genome Sequencing includes our Privacy Forever commitment, which ensures your data is kept confidential and is never sold or shared with anyone.

 In our DNA app store, there are nine categories of apps including health, ancestry, nutrition, fitness, beauty, lifestyle, children, bioinformatics, and clothing.
 While all of the apps within the store are a great fit, apps like Wellness & Longevity and Genetic Counseling apps are an excellent starting place.